Who wins Chelsea keeper battle for FA Cup semi?

 This has come against the backdrop of her having treatment for thyroid cancer for a second time, after the illness returned during Germany's run to the Euro 2022 final, making nights like the one against Lyon even more remarkable.

-"She has done phenomenally well to come back," another former England goalkeeper, Siobhan Chamberlain, told BBC Sport.
+"She has done phenomenally well to come back," Siobhan Chamberlain, another former England goalkeeper, told BBC Sport.
 "I cannot imagine what she has been through.

 "You need back-up if she needs time out.
 If you have one missing, you need two top-quality keepers.